opensearch-project/project-website/_posts/2024-06-07-opensearch-performance-2.14.md

 ### Vector search cost reduction

-**By reducing the vector elements from 32-bit to 16-bit (fp16) floating-point numbers, OpenSearch 2.13 reduces the amount of storage required by 45--50%**.
+By reducing the vector elements from 32-bit to 16-bit (fp16) floating-point numbers, OpenSearch 2.13 reduces the amount of storage required by 45--50%.
 Our experiments show that this has little or no effect on the quality of the results: Recall remains above 95%, and query latency is unaffected.

 OpenSearch 2.14 also improves the memory usage of IVFPQ and HNSWPQ vector indexes by unifying the storage of index metadata.